 9. Oil, water + baking powder

-For one egg, whisk 1½ tbsp oil, 1½ tbsp water and 1 tsp baking powder together.
-Use to create an egg-free binding agent in recipes.
+To replace one egg, whisk together 1½ tbsp oil, 1½ tbsp water, and 1 tsp gluten free baking powder.
+This simple mixture works as an effective egg-free binding agent in baked goods, helping to hold ingredients together and provide structure in your recipes.

 10. Dairy or almond milk